krkn-chaos/krknctl/README.md

 >![NOTE] To compile the project `dnf install btrfs-progs-devel`
 > to enable podman socket `sudo setfacl --modify user:<user>:rw /run/podman/podman.sock`
-> to use podman cli with the socket `export CONTAINER_HOST=unix://run/podman/podman.sock` _Work In Progress_
+> to use podman cli with the socket `export CONTAINER_HOST=unix://run/podman/podman.sock`

+Containers are running, working on the wiring, stay tuned!

+_Work In Progress_

 ### Docker